 Perhaps Monasticism in our day will be a stronghold and a guide to the Church as to what she is to return to…not in the sense of strict adherence to asceticism, although there will certainly be an aspect of this, but in the sense of the cenobetic community that St Anthony was able to capture and preserve.

 An imperative question remains!
 What happens when you take a full-swinging Christian empire like early Byzantium or modern Holy Russia and birth an illegitimate child or two?
 You get blended families of sort and eventually the empire begins changing.
 Early Byzantium was extremely resilient to many internal battles, finally losing to her western child stirring up the hornets nest of Islam.
-The next of kin, Russia, eventually saw the same type of problem, resulting in a revolution, demolishing the Church down to a mere remnant of sort.
+The next of kin, Russia, eventually saw the same type of problem, resulting in a revolution, demolishing the Church down to a mere remnant of sorts.

 What has survived the Byzantine and Russian era?
 The local parish aspect of the Church!
-The parish life was a movement…a very good movement that fit very nicely in a radical growth spurt of the missional community.
+The ancient parish life was a movement…a very good movement that fit very nicely in a radical growth spurt of the missional community.
 It sustained the philanthropic calling and even helped expand it in to a complete empire, giving us the Bible itself and all of her Ecumenical Councils and Canons throughout the centuries.
 But what does the true remnant of the Church look like in these days of the Church ‘fleeing into the wilderness,’ as prophecy explains?
-Should we be multiplying parishes within countries like America or is there something we might be missing?
+Should we be multiplying parishes within countries like we do in America or is there something we might be missing?

 In the 1800s Russia began to expand her community to Alaska, which remained as Russian territory at that time.
 The Church did not evangelize Alaska by popping up parishes to ‘change the native’s doctrine’, but they expanded their entire economy of trade and overall culture.
 It was a very philanthropic endeavor and Alaska began to become a part of Holy Russia in a very historical way: through blood, sweat and tears!
 Of course the natives literally heard the gospel taught but as a followup to the greater task of the saints laying down their lives for them.
 Alaska was eventually bought by America and so there was no possible way that Orthodoxy could completely finish the task of establishing Alaska as a Christian nation, or part of a Christian nation.